-Metal handles are often made of brass and are subsequently plated with chrome or nickel in order to increase their durability.
-Chrome shines brightly, while nickel appears somewhat darker and warmer.
+Metal handles are often made of brass and are subsequently plated with chrome or nickel to increase their durability.
+Chrome shines brightly while nickel appears somewhat darker and warmer.
 Aluminum, on the other hand, is anodized to harden the surface and to increase its resistance to water and scratching.

-A good option for a horn handle is buffalo horn, which is distinguished by its beautiful structure and great durability.
+A good option for a horn handle is buffalo horn, which is distinguished by its beautiful structure and excellent durability.

 Handles made from synthetic materials are highly durable, but not always possess a compelling haptic experience.